deepmodeling/deepmd-kit/doc/inference/cxx.md

 ## C interface

-Compared to C++ interface, C library will not be affected by C++ compilers.
+Although C is harder to write, C library will not be affected by different versions of C++ compilers.

 An example `infer_water.c` is given below:
 ```cpp